Indian painting: Pattachitra

-Pattachitra refers to the Classical painting of Odisha and West Bengal, in the eastern region of India.'Patta' in Sanskrit means 'Vastra' or 'clothings' and 'chitra' means paintings.
+Pattachitra refers to the Classical painting of Odisha and West Bengal, in the eastern region of India.'Patta' in Sanskrit means 'Vastra' or 'clothing' and 'chitra' means paintings.

 The Bengal Patachitra refers to the painting of West Bengal.
 It is a traditional and mythological heritage of West Bengal.
 The Bengal Patachitra is divided into some different aspects like Durga Pat, Chalchitra, Tribal Patachitra, Medinipur Patachitra, Kalighat Patachitra etc. The subject matter of Bengal Patachitra is mostly mythological, religious stories, folk lore and social.
 The Kalighat Patachitra, the last tradition of Bengal Patachitra is developed by Jamini Roy.
 The artist of the Bengal Patachitra is called Patua.

 The tradition of Orisha Pattachitra is closely linked with the worship of Lord Jagannath.
 Apart from the fragmentary evidence of paintings on the caves of Khandagiri and Udayagiri and Sitabhinji murals of the Sixth century A.D., the earliest indigenous paintings from Odisha are the Pattachitra done by the Chitrakars (the painters are called Chitrakars).
 The theme of Oriya painting centres round the Vaishnava sect.
 Since beginning of Pattachitra culture Lord Jagannath who was an incarnation of Lord Krishna was the major source of inspiration.
 The subject matter of Patta Chitra is mostly mythological, religious stories and folk lore.
 Themes are chiefly on Lord Jagannath and Radha-Krishna, different "Vesas" of Jagannath, Balabhadra and Subhadra, temple activities, the ten incarnations of Vishnu basing on the 'Gita Govinda' of Jayadev, Kama Kujara Naba Gunjara, Ramayana, Mahabharata.
-The individual paintings of gods and goddesses are also being painted.The painters use vegetable and mineral colours without going for factory made poster colours.
+The individual paintings of gods and goddesses are also being painted.
+The painters use vegetable and mineral colours without going for factory made poster colours.
 They prepare their own colours.
 White colour is made from the conch-shells by powdering, boiling and filtering in a very hazardous process.
 It requires a lot of patience.
 But this process gives brilliance and permanence to the hue.
 'Hingula', a mineral colour, is used for red.
 'Haritala', king of stone ingredients for yellow, 'Ramaraja' a sort of indigo for blue are being used.
-Pure lamp-black or black prepared from the burning of cocoanut shells are used.The brushes that are used by these 'Chitrakaras' are also indigenous and are made of hair of domestic animals.
+Pure lamp-black or black prepared from the burning of cocoanut shells are used.
+The brushes that are used by these 'Chitrakaras' are also indigenous and are made of hair of domestic animals.
 A bunch of hair tied to the end of a bamboo stick make the brush.
 It is really a matter of wonder as to how these painters bring out lines of such precision and finish with the help of these crude brushes.
 That old tradition of Oriya painting still survives to-day in the skilled hands of Chitrakaras (traditional painters) in Puri, Raghurajpur, Paralakhemundi, Chikiti and Sonepur.

+Assam Painting

+Painting of Assam led to its growth in response to Neo-Vaisnavism movement starting in the 15th century and even received royal patronage under various erstwhile royal classes.
+Manuscript painting of Assam continued to flourish till the decay of the Ahom kingdom.